-With the new year rapidly approaching, our team is laser-focused on helping our clients prepare and create their plans for 2019.
-With the days of 2018 drawing to a close, we are reminded of the importance of preplanning activities you can take to help your organization adequately prepare for the new plan and planning year.
+With the new year rapidly approaching, our team is laser-focused on helping our clients prepare and create their plans for this next year.
+With the days of last year drawing to a close, we are reminded of the importance of preplanning activities you can take to help your organization adequately prepare for the new plan and planning year.
 So, as a quick guide, here are three crucial steps you can take to help your organization prepare for the planning cycle ahead:

 Step 1: Determine Your Planning Readiness

 A first and crucial first step is assessing the readiness of your organization to embark upon planning.
 We like to pose a few questions to assess the readiness of an organization to plan:

 - What steps need to be taken to ensure the planning process is successful?

 - What planning pitfalls from last year should we need to avoid?